 Payments you make to body corporate administration funds and general purpose sinking funds are considered to be payments for the provision of services by the body corporate and you can claim a deduction for these levies at the time you incur them.
 However, if the body corporate requires you to make payments to a special purpose fund to pay for particular capital expenditure, these levies are not deductible.

 Similarly, if the body corporate levies a special contribution for major capital expenses to be paid out of the general purpose sinking fund, you will not be entitled to a deduction for this special contribution amount.
-This is because payments to cover the cost of capital improvements or capital repairs are not deductible - see Taxation Ruling TR 97/23.
-You may be able to claim a capital works deduction for the cost of capital improvements or capital repairs once the cost has been charged to either the special purpose fund or, if a special contribution has been levied, the general purpose sinking fund - see Capital works deductions on page 19.
+This is because payments to cover the cost of capital improvements or repairs of a capital nature are not deductible; see Repairs and Maintenance on page 12 and Taxation Ruling TR 97/23.
+You may be able to claim a capital works deduction for the cost of capital improvements or repairs of a capital nature once the cost has been charged to either the special purpose fund or, if a special contribution has been levied, the general purpose sinking fund; see Capital works deductions on page 19.

 A general purpose sinking fund is one established to cover a variety of unspecified expenses (some of which may be capital expenses) that are likely to be incurred by the body corporate in maintaining the common property (for example, painting of the common property, repairing or replacing fixtures and fittings of the common property).
-A special purpose fund is one that is established to cover a specified capital improvement to the common property which is likely to be a significant expense that cannot be covered by ongoing contributions to a general purpose sinking fund.
+A special purpose fund is one that is established to cover a specified, generally significant, expense which is not covered by ongoing contributions to a general purpose sinking fund.
+Most special purpose funds are established to cover costs of capital improvement to the common property.